Skip to content

 Unit 1.
 Infrastructure and Platforms for Building Applications using AI

-• Platforms for building applications using AI: Online platforms (Example - Google AutoML, H2O.ai, Teachable Machine or similar platforms - for practice only); Desktop (No-code/Lowcode) platforms (Orange Data Mining, KNIME, Weka, RapidMiner or similar tools - for practice only).
+• Platforms for building applications using AI: Online platforms (Google AutoML, H2O.ai, Teachable Machine or similar platforms); Desktop (No-code/Low code) platforms (Orange Data Mining, KNIME, Weka, RapidMiner or similar tools)

-• Edge AI: Concept; Applications in daily life in devices like Refrigerators, Led Bulbs, Surveillance Cameras, Micro Ovens, Smart Cars/Scooters; Edge AI in smart Appliances
+• Edge AI: Concept; Applications in devices like Refrigerators, Led Bulbs, Surveillance Cameras, Micro Ovens, Smart Cars/Scooters; Edge AI in smart Appliances

-• Ethics, Privacy in Data Usage: Privacy concerns related to data usage; Regulations governing data usage - GDPR, HIPAA (Overview), Ethical use of data, Responsible AI data practices.
+• Ethics, Privacy in Data Usage: Privacy concerns; Regulations - GDPR, HIPAA (Overview); Ethical use of data; Responsible AI practices

 Unit 3.
 The AI Data Pipeline: From Collection to Model Readiness

-• Data Annotation and Labelling: Definition & Importance; Annotation Methods: Manual Annotation, Automated Annotation; Types of Annotation: Classification, Bounding Boxes, Segmentation, Transcription, Named Entity Recognition (NER).
+• Data Annotation and Labelling: Manual Annotation, Automated Annotation; Types – Classification, Bounding Boxes, Segmentation, Transcription, Named Entity Recognition (NER)

-• Data Splitting: Splitting data into training set and test set.
+• Data Splitting: Training set and test set

 Credits: 1 [2 hrs/week]